- As low as $208/Night

 Ocean view studio on the 8th floor of Royale Palms, connected to Hilton, Myrtle Beach.
 It provides everything for charming getaways.
 With spectacular sunrises, timeless vistas of the Atlantic Ocean from your own private balcony.
 Furnished with a king size bed and desk area, you'll also have a coffee maker, coffee, sugar and cream, microwave, modest refrigerator and prep kitchenette.
 Walk to the sand just over the boardwalk to appreciate the coastal lifestyle that Atlantic Ocean has to offer.

-Access to Hilton and Embassy Suite pool is not supplied.
+Access to Hilton and Embassy Suite pool is not included.
 Weekly and monthly discounts available. $500 security deposit held.

 INCLUDES: